Welcome to the Honda Crosstourer Forum and Owners Club

-This totally independent site is devoted to the new Honda Crosstourer that was unveiled at the EICMA motorcycle show in November 2011 !
+This totally independent site is devoted to the Honda Crosstourer that was unveiled in November 2011 !

-We will also have technical information, articles, and much more, making this the number one motocycle club for the Crosstourer.
+We also have technical information, articles, owners feedback, and much more, making this the number one motocycle club for the Crosstourer.

 Although based in the UK we welcome members from Europe, the US, and beyond - a truly international site.